wancharle/chromecast-dashboard/README.md

 # Description #

-A simple dashboard application for Chromecast.
+Aa simple dashboard application for Chromecast.
 Display any web page accessible by the Chromecast device.

 # Benefits #